Women and Ultimate

 - Join the Winter Women's League (January - March)

-A hat league for athletes of all skill levels who happen to be women.
+A hat league for athletes of all skill levels.
 This league emphasizes a high degree of sportswomanship, competition, and fun, including weekly themes and post-game outings to local hangouts.

 - Sign up for Chick Flick (early December)